Neutrogena Body Clear Pink Grapefruit Acne Body Wash, 8.5 fl. oz

 Clear may refer to:

 The grapefruit (Citrus × paradisi) is a subtropical citrus tree known for its relatively large, sour to semi-sweet, somewhat bitter fruit.
-The interior flesh is segmented and varies in color from pale yellow to dark red.
+The flesh of the fruit is segmented and varies in color from pale yellow to dark red.

 Grapefruit–drug interactions are common, as the juice contains furanocoumarins that interfere with the metabolism of many drugs.
-This can prolong and intensify the drugs' effects, leading to multiple side-effects such as abnormal heart rhythms, bleeding inside the stomach, low blood pressure, difficulty breathing, and dizziness.
+This can prolong and intensify the effects of those drugs, leading to multiple side-effects such as abnormal heart rhythms, bleeding inside the stomach, low blood pressure, difficulty breathing, and dizziness.

 Neutrogena Corporation, trading as Neutrogena, is an American company that produces cosmetics, skin care and hair care, is owned by parent company Kenvue and is headquartered in Skillman, New Jersey.
 According to product advertising at their website, Neutrogena products are distributed in more than 70 countries.